Yavoriv military base: History

 Modern Yavoriv military training area was founded in 1940.
 A former military training area, originally established under Austrian rule, and then occupied by the Polish army after their attack on Ukraine, was used.
 Therefore, this military training area had existed here before the Soviet occupation of eastern Poland in 1939 and the Soviet annexation of western Ukraine.
 Under Soviet occupation, on February 13, 1940, the USSR passed a resolution on the evacuation of 30 villages, the area of which was needed for the expansion of the square.

 A total of 125,000 people were forcibly resettled from the area, and 170 villages and hamlets became deserts.
 The inhabitants were taken to southern Bessarabia to villages that had recently become free during the evacuation of Bessarabian Germans to the German Reich.

-Germany occupation
+German occupation

 From 1941 to 1944, the area was used by the German Wehrmacht as a military training area in Galicia named Truppenübungsplatz Galizien.
 Later, the Red Army used the area again and from 1991 the Ukrainian Armed Forces.